How to Hedge Your Bets in Gambling (With Real Example & Calculator)

 • Newcastle at odds of 42.00

 Both look appealing odds and have made some good moves in the market this summer.
-For the sake of this example let’s say that we put £10 on Newcastle at odds of 42.00.
+For the sake of this example, let’s say that we put £10 on Newcastle at odds of 42.00.

 Our position looks like this at the start of the season.
-If Newcastle however went on to win the first five games of the season and moved into odds of 18.00, this would enable us to hedge our position.
+If Newcastle however, went on to win the first five games of the season and moved into odds of 18.00, this would enable us to hedge our position.

 This would give us the following options:

-In the image above we went with a hybrid approach.
-Locking in a guaranteed profit however leaving more money to be won should Newcastle win the Premier League, if the odds continued to shorten again you hedge more across the other outcomes.
+In the image above, we went with a hybrid approach.
+Locking in a guaranteed profit, however, leaving more money to be won should Newcastle win the Premier League.
+If the odds continued to shorten again, you hedge more across the other outcomes.

 This was done by laying Newcastle (betting against them to win) at odds of 17.00 for a stake of £20.

 If you are a sports bettor or trader who likes to take high odds, learning to hedge your bets is a great strategy.
-That greatly reduces the usual volatility that you get with backing higher odds selections.
+If you’re familiar with matched betting, this principle is similar – more on that here.

 How to Calculate a Hedge Bets Stake: